-Open the committee on Admissions.
+(3) Determinations on Admissions.
 Upon receipt of the report from the Committee on Admissions, the court shall convene to consider and pass upon the application.
 Determinations on petitions for admission will be made by a majority vote of the active district judges of this court.
-Whenever a majority of the judges cannot agree as to the admission of an applicant, the decision shall be made by the chief judge.
+Whenever a majority of the judges cannot agree as to the admission of an applicant, the decision shall be made by the c hief j udge.
 The clerk shall notify each applicant in writing of the court's decision.